Course Title: Bachelor of Science (Honours) in Computing in Digital Forensics and Cyber Security

 The Bachelor of Science (Honours) in Computing in Digital Forensics & Cyber Security is a one-year part-time add-on NFQ Level 8 degree covering such topics as mobile device forensics, application security, network security analytics, biometrics, business continuity management & cloud security.

-The successful graduates from this programme have the knowledge and skills to begin work in any type of business that has Cyber Security needs.
+The successful graduates from this course have the knowledge and skills to begin work in any type of business that has Cyber Security needs.
 Former graduates from this course are now working in a wide range of industries from ICT to Financial Institutions to Manufacturing as well as the top International companies in Ireland.

 IT Requirements: A MEDIUM spec (i.e. able to run Win 10, an AV solution and Office comfortably.
 Be able to use Wi-fi and camera to attend online classes, use other software such as SPSS, Adobe Connect, Minitab, Maple, so needs more RAM, SSD, etc.)